tytydraco/yessleep/out/Christmas_Nightmare_House.md

 Carol’s eyes opened wide, and her mouth worked rapidly, trying to speak, but failing to form any words.

 Krampus again lifted the scroll and let it unfurl.
-“Carol Jenkins,” he announced.
+“Carol,” he announced.
 “You are on . . . the naughty list!”

 As he announced this, the elves in the room began to sing.
 “Naughty list!
 Naughty list!
 You are on the naughty list!”